-All key management personnel are compensated by the Department of Treasury and Finance therefore their compensation is disclosed in the respective financial reports.
+All key management personnel are compensated by the Department of Treasury and Finance or the Board, therefore their compensation is disclosed in the respective financial reports.

 (c) Transactions with key management personnel and other related parties There were no transactions requiring disclosure for key management personnel or related parties.